Belgrade offensive: Aftermath

+In Soviet propaganda, this offensive (together with the Budapest Offensive and the East Carpathian Offensive) was listed as one of Stalin's ten blows.

 Commemoration of the battle

 A Medal "For the Liberation of Belgrade" was established by a decree of the Presidium of the Supreme Soviet on 19 June 1945.
-The Yugoslav People's Army held its second military parade on Revolution Boulevard (now Bulevar kralja Aleksandra) in honor of the one year anniversary of the end of the offensive.
-Since then, the country there has only been two military parades and high level celebrations in honor of the occasion in the SFR Yugoslavia and the Republic of Serbia, with the first one, the March of the Victor, being held on Nikola Tesla Boulevard with Russian President Vladimir Putin as the guest of honour.
+The Yugoslav People's Army held its second military parade on Revolution Boulevard (now King Alexander Boulevard) in honor of the one year anniversary of the end of the offensive.
+Since then, the country there has only been two military parades and high level celebrations in honor of the occasion in Yugoslavia and the Republic of Serbia, with the first one, the March of the Victor, being held on Nikola Tesla Boulevard with Russian President Vladimir Putin as the guest of honour.

 Every jubilee anniversary is met with a significant Russian presence, often coming in the form of a state visit by the President of Russia or another high-ranking official to Belgrade.
 Beginning with Dmitry Medvedev in 2009 and continued with Vladimir Putin as aforementioned, the laying of wreaths of the President of Serbia and the leader of Russia takes place at the Liberators of Belgrade Memorial, which contains the remains of over 3,500 Yugoslav Partisans and Red Army soldiers who died during the offensive.
 In 2019, Medvedev represented Russia at the 75th anniversary celebrations in his position as Prime Minister instead of President Putin.